signum-network/CIPs/SIP/sip-45.md

             }
   ```
 #### Cleanup
-Only when the contract has expired and a final distribution has been made, the creator is entitled to remove the current balances of Signa and **yieldToken** from the staking contract.
+Only when the contract has expired, and a final distribution has been made is the creator entitled to remove the current balances of Signa and **yieldToken** from the staking contract.
 ```java
             if (arguments.getValue1() == CLEANUP_BY_CREATOR && stakingTimeoutLastPayment &&  tx.getSenderAddress().equals(getCreator())){
                 sendAmount(yieldToken,getCurrentBalance(yieldToken),getCreator());